Frequent Questions

 Who runs the SAL?

 The governing legislative body of the SAL is its National Convention.
 Detachments (states) send representatives to the National Convention each year to elect national officers and conduct the business of the organization.
 Between conventions, authority is vested in the National Executive Committee (NEC), also made up of elected representatives from each detachment.
-The NEC meets four times annually.
-Nationally elected officers include the National Commander and five National Vice Commanders (responsible for detachments in their own regions).
-The National Adjutant, Parliamentarian, Historian, Chaplain and the Sergeant at-Arms are appointed positions.
+The NEC meets three times annually.
+Nationally elected officers include the National Commander and (5) National Vice Commanders, the National Adjutant, Parliamentarian, Historian, Chaplain and Sergeant-At-Arms are appointed positions.

 What is the CWF?